grounded-ai/grounded_ai/README.md

 ### Contributing

 We welcome contributions from the community!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GroundedAI grounded-eval GitHub repository](https://github.com/GroundedAI/grounded-eval).
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GroundedAI GitHub repository](https://github.com/grounded-ai/grounded_ai/issues).

 ### License